- 1. Popular Movies+

 - 2. Animation Movies+

-Due to its disturbing and violent content Motion Picture Association of America, gave Joker an R-Rating, and it became the first live-action theatrical Batman film to receive this rating.
-Joker can be seen as a very controversial movie because the dark tone of this film, handling of violence and portrayal of mental illness divided opinion.
+Due to its disturbing and violent content, the Motion Picture Association of America gave Joker an R-Rating, and it became the first live-action theatrical Batman film to receive this rating.
+Joker can be seen as a very controversial movie because the dark tone of this film, handling of violence, and portrayal of mental illness divided opinion.
 Several concerns were generated by critics that this movie can inspire real-world violence, but despite all this, Joker is the sixth highest-grossing movie in 2019 and a big box office success.

 With Heath Ledger, Jack Nicholson, and most recently Jared Leto, we have seen many different Jokers over the years, and most of these movies portray Joker as a bad guy and spin around Batman.
 Phoenix's version of Joker is unique and different from others as he has nothing to do with Batman and is not a joker when we first meet him.
 He is just himself.